 There’s more to it than just relaxation.
 When all the interruptions and distractions from the outside world are cut off, you really get to spend quality time with yourself and gain more body awareness.
 Some people have spiritual experiences during their sessions of sensory deprivation.
 For me, this image of floating without any interruptions or distractions whatsoever from the outside world represents with perfection the notion of surrender.
 Just let go, knowing you’re safe.
 For more inspiration on surrender, please read my articles “Top 3 Best Spiritual Practices” and “You Too Can Become An Alchemist”.

 The most tangible effect for me immediately after the session in the float tank was feeling more joyful!
 Underneath all the layers of external influences, joy is always present.
 The same holds true for spending quality time in Nature, or any downtime really.
 Joy, peace, serenity, and clarity are all present within us.
 They might be buried under tons of layers of external influences.
 Nevertheless, they are still there.
 Balance truly is key so that we can have the best of both worlds: both the inner and the outer worlds.

 What do you experience when you practice sensory deprivation as part of your self-care routine?
 Connect with me on social media and let me know!

 About the author

 Susanna is a Highly Sensitive Writer, Energy Worker, and Psychologist on a mission to help raise Human Consciousness.
-She offers 1:1 sessions as a certified Emotion Code and Body Code Practitioner, as well as group workshops about Conscious Manifestation.
+She offers 1:1 sessions as a certified Emotion Code, Body Code, and Belief Code Practitioner, and group workshops about Conscious Manifestation.